cnti-testcatalog/testsuite/USAGE.md

 <b>Remediation for failing this test:</b>

-Apply least privilege principle and remove hostPID and hostIPC from the yaml file(s) privileges unless they are absolutely necessary.
+Apply least privilege principle and remove hostPID and hostIPC from the yaml configuration privileges unless they are absolutely necessary.

 </b>